gajim/python-nbxmpp/README.md

 ### Usage

 To use python-nbxmpp, `import nbxmpp` in your application.
-Have a look at the [Examples](https://dev.gajim.org/gajim/python-nbxmpp/tree/master/doc/examples) in the doc folder.